Dr Stephen Goss

 07942015492

-Uncover the thinly veiled satire of some of the plots, what motivated Gilbert to write certain operas, and unmask the characters which were deliberate parodies of certain specific Victorian politicians and notables.
+The comedy and music of the Savoy Operas has ensured they remain popular to this day.
+Discover the witty commentary on contemporary Victorian society woven into the libretti.
+Uncover the thinly veiled satire of some of the plots, what motivated Gilbert to write certain operas, and unmask the characters which were deliberate parodies of specific Victorian politicians and notables.

-The talk/course not only provides context to the operas, but also gives an insight into British society, history, culture, and world view in the Victorian era.
-If you are interested in British Nineteenth Century history – this is the talk for you.
+The talk not only provides context to the operas, but also gives an insight into British society, culture, and world view in the Victorian era.
+If you enjoy Gilbert & Sullivan or are interested in British Nineteenth Century history – this talk and its second part are for you.

 From Partition to Protocol: the history of Northern Ireland